anttihil/KonvaDebug/README.md

-A simple setup for testing Konva-React for debugging outside a more complex app.
+A simple example setup for testing and debugging Konva-React outside a more complex app.